 This free resource (link: weflyplanes.com.au) will be an invaluable tool for your IFR flying.
-Although you should be familiar with the whole document before your Instrument Rating course exam and check flight, you should focus on the following sections initially:
+You should be familiar with the whole document before your Instrument Rating course exam and check flight.
+However in the meantime, you should focus on the following sections initially:

 IFR radio calls are slightly different to VFR but are something you can nail before your first flight.
 You will get more out of IFR flying if you can communicate with Air Traffic Control (ATC) professionally early on.